 So, stage one of your job search is complete, you’ve successfully landed an interview for your dream job but now the real work starts… Here you will find 5 interview tips which if you follow correctly you will successfully lay the foundations to land that dream job.

 Before your interview, it’s important to remember the old saying “fail to prepare, prepare to fail”.

 Extensive research should be carried out prior to the interview.
 Make sure to work closely with your recruiter so that you can get maximum information about the role.
 Make sure you are familiar with any recent developments of the company and usually the best place to find this information is through Google and other internet sources such as the company’s LinkedIn, Twitter or Facebook account.
-Also make sure that you are familiar with the company location and ensure you give yourself plenty of time for travelling there on the day.
+Also, make sure that you are familiar with the company location and ensure you give yourself plenty of time for traveling there on the day.

 - Practice, Practice, Practice